 Which country has the best matcha powder?

 The country that produces the best matcha powder in the world is Japan.
-Since the Japanese envoys brought Chinese tea back to Japan more than 1000 years ago, they have continued to improve the tree species and the process, forming professional tea farms and tea making techniques, and the matcha powder they produce is free of pollution and any additives, and is the highest quality matcha powder in the world, meeting the food safety requirements of any country in the world.
+Since the Japanese envoys brought Chinese tea back to Japan more than 1000 years ago, they have continued to improve the tree species and the process, forming professional tea farms and tea making techniques, and the matcha powder they produce is free of pollution and any additives.
+It is widely recognized as the highest quality matcha powder, meeting the food safety requirements of any country in the world.

 What kind of matcha powder does Lowreys use?

-The matcha powder produced in Shizuoka Prefecture, Japan is one of the best matcha powders in Japan.
-The matcha powder used in Lowreys matcha flavored butter cookies comes from Shizuoka Prefecture, Japan, and is of the highest standard in matcha in terms of nutrients, flavor, and other indicators.
+The matcha powder produced in Shizuoka Prefecture, Japan, is one of the best matcha powders in Japan.
+The matcha powder used in Lowrey's matcha butter cookies comes from Shizuoka Prefecture, Japan, and is of the highest standard in matcha in terms of nutrients, flavor, and other indicators.
 Its quality has been tested by the New Zealand food safety department, which has the strictest requirements in the world, and it fully meets the requirements for making related food products.